Deathslayer89/DTC_dataEngg/05batch/readme.md

 avg_size_mb = (total_size_bytes / len(parquet_files)) / (1024 * 1024)
 ```

-This showed that the 4 parquet files had an average size of 23.04 MB.
+This showed that the 4 parquet files had an average size of 23.04 MB, which is closest to 25MB.

-### Question 3: Trip Count for October 15th
+### Question 3: Count records for October 15th

 I used date functions to filter trips that occurred on October 15th, 2024: